kemckinnmsft/HOL3000/instructions-web.md

 	![7to6p334.jpg](/Media/7to6p334.jpg)

-1. At the PowerShell prompt, click to type the code below
+1. At the PowerShell prompt, type the code below

    ```
    $SQL = "Scanner01"